nviennot/velvetpulse/_posts/2012-11-27-scribe-the-deterministic-transparent-record-replay-engine.md

   the applications.
 In some cases, it actually does make sense to change the application.
   For example, if the goal is to record and replay programs in languages like Ruby/Python/Java, we may get away without record an replay of the internals of the respective VM.
-In fact, I started to patch the Ruby interpreter to make it Scribe aware (see [here](https://github.com/nviennot/ruby-mri-scribe)).
+I started to patch the Ruby interpreter to make it Scribe aware (see [here](https://github.com/nviennot/ruby-mri-scribe)).
 Mutable replay works much better when it has context.